 Scott Prebys has enjoyed a highly successful career as a performer, educator, conductor, and clinician.
 He is a 2009 recipient of the Governor’s Award for Excellence in the Arts (North Dakota) and recently concluded a 37-year career in higher education.
 Scott hosts Prebys on Classics and Prebys on Jazz.

-Ashley Thornberg is a producer and host for Main Street.
+Ashley Thornberg is a producer and host for Main Street—and an Edward R. Murrow regional award winner!
 Ashley will interview anyone with a passion.
 She’s been strapped into a jet-powered U-haul, co-piloted a stunt plane, and had a tarantula make a nest in her hair, all in the name of a good story.
 She started her career teaching and writing outside of Paris.
 Though she’s no longer in France, a piece of her soul will always be.
 Ashley enjoys traveling, experimenting with food, refinishing wood, and pretending to be good at sewing.

 Danielle Webster joined the staff of Prairie Public as a radio news reporter in 2006.
 She delivers news from the Fargo area to Prairie Public’s statewide radio audience.
 Danielle is a University of North Dakota graduate who worked as a feature reporter, news reporter, and production assistant for the university’s “Studio One” news program.
 Her work on “Studio One” was nominated for a regional Emmy.

 Skip Wood, producer for Main Street, was the news producer at Channel 4 in Fargo/Grand Forks for 22 years.
 He left to finish a novel and to pursue various independent projects, including “The Next Governor,” a television documentary for Prairie Public.
 Skip agreed to help out when his current position became vacant, and found the work so interesting, he decided to stick around.
 Skip and his wife live in Moorhead.